 If you want to expose your team to new ideas and new people, attend a conference or business event together.
 Conferences either teach you something new or advance your skills in various areas.
 Above all, there will be plenty of chances to make valuable business connections.

 Conferences get pricey.
-Book wisely and bear in mind that as conferences get closer, prices often drop to entice last-minute attendees to sign up.
+Book wisely, and remember that as conferences get closer, prices often drop to entice last-minute attendees to sign up.
 While it is not a guarantee and it is not practical for larger teams, it can save you quite a bit when it works.
-Stay tuned with events you’re interested in on social media like group discounts or free tickets.
+Stay tuned with events you’re interested in on social media, like group discounts or free tickets.

 Book rooms at an all-inclusive resort.
 Decadence and pampering can really take appreciation to the next level.
 Search for accommodations that offer ample meeting space for the size of your group.
 “Seating for 50 can be very different than space for 50 people to be moving around,” says Leah Preston, event marketing coordinator of staySky resorts.
 Cross-check the facts you find online with an on-site coordinator to get realistic expectations.